juno-w/nuxt-starter-jrggih/README.md

 # Code Assessment For Rently

+### Login Page
+The login page is not a server-side authentication, I uses Pinia state management to mock a user.

 ### DaisyUI
 DaisyUI is good and I hope it is just for assessment purpose because I personally prefer Tailwind UI and Headless UI compared to opinionated named CSS classes like Bootstrap.